 Recording Guidelines (to be strictly followed):

 - Recordings must be submitted in the specified format.

 - There is to be absolutely no editing of any audio or video submitted to the competitions.
 Editing is defined as any alteration to the recorded performance from the first to the last note.
 (It is permitted and advisable to trim the beginning or end of each file, i.e. before the music begins or after it concludes.)

-- Recording must be recorded from a single position (i.e., no separate microphones for soloist and pianist).
+- Recording for classical competition must be recorded from a single position (i.e., no separate microphones for soloist and pianist).
 Adjust piano peg and microphone placement as necessary to find best balance with performer.
 Video should also be recorded from a single, uninterrupted camera angle (no zooming, panning, or cuts.)

 - The preferred method of audio recording is two cardioid pattern condenser microphones in a stereo (X-Y) configuration.
 Typical microphone placement is 6–12 feet (1.8-3.6 meters) from soloist/pianist 2–4 feet (.6-1.2 meters) above the trombone bell.